dronelink/dronelink-dji-example-android/README.md

 - Update package to match what was registered with DJI in AndroidManifest.xml
 - Provide DJISDK key in AndroidManifest.xml
 - Provate Mapbox access token in strings.xml
-- Provide Dronelink environment key in MainActivity.java
+- Provide Dronelink environment key and Microsoft maps credentials key in MainActivity.java
 - Copy dronelink-kernel.js to app/src/main/assets

 ## Author